thoricelli/UEFI-just-restarts/README.md

 A very tiny EUFI script that just reboots the computer.
 <br>
 # Why?
-I had a very very annoying issue with my MSI B450 TOMAHAWK MAX, the fact that it would not recognize my M.2 when booting <br>
+I had a very very annoying issue with my MSI B450 TOMAHAWK MAX, the fact that it would not recognize my M.2 when booting. <br>
-Only when I pressed reboot in the BIOS, or reset NVRAM via OpenCore, it would then detect the drives again <br>
+Only when I pressed reboot in the BIOS, or reset NVRAM via OpenCore, it would then detect the drives again. <br>
 I couldn't find anything online as to why this was happening so I just decided to create this. <br> <br>
 # How?
 1. Download the ZIP file in releases. <br>